-Degree Type Certificate Environment online Program Length 28 weeks Overview

-Game publishers, esports teams, and organizations in the gaming industry rely on business-minded individuals to support the visibility and growth of their product, service, or team.
+Degree Type Certificate Environment online Program Length 28 weeks Overview to support the visibility and growth of their product, service, or team.
 Business professionals in gaming and esports are able to connect these entities with their consumers, drawing from a foundation in gaming culture and media creation.
 The Game Business & Esports undergraduate certificate curriculum equips you with foundational skills in content creation as you build your understanding of marketing and communication in the gaming industry.
 You will also learn the fundamentals of esports production and venue logistics.
 The curriculum navigates through an introduction to the gaming industry and its many cultural facets and communities, a survey of production and streaming methods, as well as principles of content creation, marketing, and storytelling.